 I was thrilled to learn of the band Y.G.S.L.R.H.
 S.T.F.U.T. freaking the fucking shit out of dumb fuck conservatives after the Wi Spa nightmare and their recent Queerpocalypse endeavors.

-“Panic Defence” by Pupil Slicer is on one of my favorite albums of the year that will def be on my year end list and is a great example of allyship, as well as just a fucking crushing jam/ extreme music beacon.
+“Panic Defence” by Pupil Slicer is on one of my favorite albums of the year that will def be on my year end list and is a great example, as well as just a fucking crushing jam/ extreme music beacon.
 This band goes hard.